 - Use of behavioral health treatment by people with opioid use disorder who have been referred to Law Enforcement Assisted Diversion

-- Programs diverting people with co-occurring serious mental illness and substance use disorders away from criminal justice involvement
+- Programs diverting people with co-occurring serious mental illness and substance use disorders away from criminal justice involvement (learn about findings from this research)

 - Facilitation of Psychiatric Advance Directives by Assertive Community Treatment teams